MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

        :::column-end:::
     :::row-end:::

-1. View the **live tab** to make sure that the new content is displaying correctly.
+1. View the **live tab** to make sure that the new content displays correctly.

     :::image type="complex" source="media/beginners-html-add5.msft.png" alt-text="The new list is visible in the live tab" lightbox="media/beginners-html-add5.msft.png":::
        The new list is visible in the live tab